rodneyshupe/Cookbook/Recipes/Canapes-Tapas/GingeredShrimpToasts.rst

 ----------

 1. Adjust oven rack to middle position and heat oven to 350F.
    Brush bread slices with 1/4 cup oil.
-Bake on baking sheet until golden brown, about 10 minutes.
+Bake on a baking sheet until golden brown, about 10 minutes.
-2. Process ginger, garlic, and onion in food processor until smooth.
+2. Process ginger, garlic, and onion in a food processor until smooth.
 Add cream cheese, 1/2 teaspoon lemon juice, and 1/2 teaspoon salt and process until smooth.
-Toss shrimp, remaining oil, 1 tablespoon lemon juice, basil, chives, and salt and pepper to taste in bowl.
+In a bowl, toss shrimp with remaining oil, 1 tablespoon lemon juice, basil, chives, and salt and pepper to taste.
 3. Spread each toast with cream cheese mixture and top with 1 sliced shrimp.
-Serve. *If using raw shrip, cook shrimp by steaming for 5 minutes.
-The chill in an ice bath.*
+Serve. *If using raw shrimp, steam until cooked through, about 5 minutes, then chill in an ice bath.*

 Make Ahead
 ----------

 The cream cheese spread can be refrigerated for up to 2 days.
 The seasoned shrimp can be refrigerated for up to 1 day.